colloquet/colloque-blog/content/blog/2-simple-tips-on-using-react-hooks/index.md

 `ignore` will be set to true when ever the component is unmounted or the dependency array has changed (`userId` changed in this case).
 Therefore `setUserData` will not be called!

-This is actually documented in [React’s official documentation](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) but I think this is very useful and I want to share this to more people!
+This pattern is documented in [React’s official documentation](https://reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies).

 ### useDeepMemo
 Sometimes when we write custom hooks we want that hook to be able to take a dynamic object or array as input.
 For example consider this `useAPI` custom hook: